 If you have read any Airstreamdog destination posts, you may have a tiny inkling of how obsessed with biscuits we are.
 (Bugsy has her own, slightly different biscuit obsession.)
-We wrote about Biscuit Love in Nashville, Blue Ridge Biscuit Co near Asheville, Biscuit Head in Asheville, and another branch of Biscuit Head in Greenville, SC.
+We wrote about Biscuit Love in Nashville, Blue Ridge Biscuit Co near Asheville, Biscuit Head in Asheville, another branch of Biscuit Head in Greenville, SC, Denver Biscuit Co in Denver, and Biscuit World in Fayetteville, WV.
 We take our biscuit research seriously and have made an interesting discovery: while we relish elaborate biscuit sandwiches with fancy ingredients like arugula and onion jam and chevre, to us the best biscuit experience involves a simple breakfast egg and cheese (and bacon if you are so inclined) biscuit.

 They also sell sleeves of biscuits that freeze well for use in homemade biscuit sandwiches, and dog biscuits made from dough scraps!
-I’m ashamed to say Bugsy hasn’t tried the dog biscuits.
-She’s a little sensitive to wheat… we think… but there’s a chance we’re paranoid, overprotective parents.
+Bugsy approves.

 My hand-picked panel of experts kindly shared their Biscuitville favorites: